 Before you can start writing your interview questions and tests you must know what it is your are interviewing for.
 In the first article in this series – How to Recruit Great Sales People – we take you through a process to do this.
 Once you have your Candidate Criteira defined, you’re ready to move on.

 Whether or not you are experienced at interviewing sales people you will already be familiar with interview questions.
-You will no doubt have been at the receiving end of them.
-But if you want to be an expert interviewer – able to dig deep and identify the real deal from the fakers – read on.
+But if you want to be an expert interviewer – able to dig deep and identify the high performers – read on.

 Questions to Avoid